Bring the Light of Awareness to Your Fears

 Abhyasi – Fear of the mind is an indication of low level of awareness in your being.
 The stronger you grow in awareness the less fear you have of your mind, till one day you are fully the master of your mind.
 The pointer for you would be to develop the courage to just stay in awareness everytime the mind produces a negative thought and see if it has the power to really harm your being in anyway – you will notice that the maximum it can do is produce some fearful sensation in your body, and in the space of awareness you stop shrinking away from this sensation and thus allow yourself to face the thoughts without fear.
 Your words convey that you have a fear of your mind, it’s purely because your level of awareness is yet to become strong – the more willing you are to stay in awareness when the mind produces negative thoughts, the stronger your awareness will keep growing.

-• Tyler Kendall says:
+2. Tyler Kendall

 Abhyasi, Sometimes it’s all about our Karmic spaces and what we’re holding onto.
 I was having a hard time concentrating and would lie awake at night with thoughts.
 A friend of mine started me on yoga and my breathing especially.
 All of that led me to the teachings of http://blog.kashiashram.org/.
 In The 11 Karmic Spaces you’ll see just how anger, jealousy and other facets of our life can really affect our lives.
 I was blown away.